-Best Android Phones Under $300
+Best Android Phones Under $300 in 2020

 As you can see, a few hundred dollars gets you way more than it did just a few years ago.
 You can get highly capable devices with in-display fingerprint sensors and beautiful edge-to-edge screens like the latest $1,000 Samsung Galaxy or iPhone.

 In closing, you’ll be happy with any of these phones.
-And while everything on our list is certainly worth checking out, as are a few others we left off, to keep things short and sweet recommend the Galaxy, Nokia or Moto G7 ahead of the rest.
-Then, throughout 2020 we expect several other great cheap phones to come out, and we’ll add those to this list.
-For now, consider that Samsung Galaxy A50, Nokia’s latest phones, or if you have a few more dollars we recommend considering the Pixel 3a for $349.
+And while everything on our list is worth checking out, to keep things short and sweet we recommend starting with the Pixel, Galaxy or a cheap Moto phone.
+Then, we’ll continue adding the best cheap Android phones that come out in 2020 to this list so stay tuned.

 5 Comments